SailingCoder/react-virtualized-list/README.md

 # react-virtualized-list

-`react-virtualized-list` is a high-performance React component library designed for displaying large datasets in virtualized lists.
-It supports lazy loading and infinite scrolling functionalities.
+`react-virtualized-list` is a high-performance React component library designed to efficiently handle large datasets.
+It offers features such as virtualized lists, infinite scrolling, lazy loading, and dynamic data updates.
+By rendering only the visible portions of the list and supporting on-demand data loading, the library aims to enhance performance.
+The repository provides installation instructions, usage examples, and detailed API documentation.

 ![npm version](https://img.shields.io/npm/v/react-virtualized-list)